 1 onion, peeled and halved

-3 cups dry pinto beans, rinsed (you can also use Black Beans)
+3 cups canned pinto beans, rinsed and dried off (you can also use Black Beans)

 2 tablespoons minced garlic